-21.1 Public holiday entitlements are provided for in the NES.

-- 21.2 An employer and the employees may by agreement substitute another day for a public holiday. - Work on a public holiday or a substituted day must be paid at 250% of the ordinary hourly rate.
+- 21.1 Public holiday entitlements are provided for in the NES. - An employer and the an individual or the majority of employees may by agreement substitute another day for a public holiday. - Work on a public holiday or a substituted day must be paid at 250% of the ordinary hourly rate.
 Where both a public holiday and substitute day are worked, public holiday penalties are payable on the holiday and the employee is entitled to not less than four hours' pay at penalty rates provided the employee is available to work for four hours.